web3/web3.js/docs/docs/guides/basics/sign_and_send_tx/wallet_of_eth_node.md

 const web3 = new Web3(/* PROVIDER*/);

-// Second step: add an account to the Ethereum node and unlock it
+// Second step: add an account to the Ethereum node and unlock it const account = {
-// IMPORTANT: never unlock an account on the mainnet.
-Use this only with your local dev node. const account = {
 	privateKey: '0xb45b02f408a0dd0996aab2b55a54f4ed7735f82b133c0786a9ff372ffaaf11bd',
 	address: '0xe4beef667408b99053dc147ed19592ada0d77f59',